Daniele-Dondi/AutoChem/README.md

      auxiliary reagents and products
 <br>
  ## Note
- AutoChem is divided mainly in two programs:<br>
+ AutoChem is divided in two programs:<br>
  <b>AutoChem</b>, written in Python, is managing the reaction generation<br>
  <b>check</b>, written in BASH, is managing the job submission with the automatic calculation of free energies<br>
 <br>